knisbet/wdkwwdk/content/posts/2022-07-27-rogers-outage.md

 So if this was the case, the Rogers network behaving like this could have prevented emergency calls from reaching a working network.
 This certainly would be the minority of devices, but I find this to be infuriating that the network sat there advertising 911 services, for hours, that it could not be delivered.

-### what alternatives are available to Rogers’ customers to access 9-1-1 services during such outages;
+### What alternatives are available to Rogers’ customers to access 9-1-1 services during such outages

 ```txt
 The GSM standard for the routing of 9-1-1 calls implies that a wireless customer always has the option to remove the SIM card from their device and then to place the 9-1-1 call.
 The handset will register to another wireless network (the one with the strongest signal, even if there are not roaming arrangements).